trailblazer/trailblazer.github.io/gems/operation/2.0/representer.md

 {{  "representer_test.rb:explicit-op" | tsnippet }}

+In the `Validate` macro, the `representer:` option will set the specified representer for deserialization.
 Note that the contract can also be an inline contract.

 You may now pass a JSON document instead of a hash into the operation's call.